 "We'll have to put Zordon out of commission," Rita said.
 "Make him disappear for a while.
-Even if Zordon senses who the Green Ranger is, he could scramble Zordon's signal so badly it would take years for that ridiculous robot to find that old fool."
+Even if Zordon senses who the Green Ranger is, he could scramble Zordon's signal so badly it would take years for that ridiculous robot to find that old fool's transmission."

 "Which would, of course, demoralize the Rangers.
 Leave them without guidance," Goldar supplied.
 He was obviously warming to the idea.
 "The Green Ranger could also destroy all the Command Center equipment, leaving them without communication or teleportation."